open-policy-agent/opa/docs/docs/policy-language.md

 ## Negation

 :::important
-Users are recommended to use the `future.keywords.not` import whenever using the `not` keyword, as it fixes a long-standing semantic issue with negation in Rego.
+Users are recommended to use the `future.keywords.not` (or `rego.v2`) import whenever using the `not` keyword, as it fixes a long-standing semantic issue with negation in Rego.
 Read more about it in the [Improved Negation Semantics](policy-reference/keywords/not#improved-negation-semantics) section of the `not` keyword overview.
 :::